Ask Experts Questions for FREE Help !

 Is She Full Of Herself. [ 20 Answers ]

 Well today I think I screwed up.
 I told her that I thought it was stupid of me to tell her that I liked her.
-She responded by saying its ok lot of my friends have had crushes on her.
+She responded by saying its OK lot of my friends have had crushes on her.
 Is she a conceded b**** or what?

 Which is better settle in full or paid in full [ 20 Answers ]

 I had a discover card opened when I was a young adult with my father(about eight years ago).
 As of a 18 months ago he stop paying on it even though the charges were made by him.
-Now I'm trying to take a step towards bussiness ventures and this and some other things are on my credit are present.
+Now I'm trying to take a step towards business ventures and this and some other things are on my credit are present.
 I...

 What do I need to do a full XP install? [ 5 Answers ]